app-generator/ecommerce-fastapi-stripe/README.md

 # [FastAPI & Stripe](https://blog.appseed.us/fastapi-stripe-free-ecommerce/) `Mini eCommerce`

-Open-source mini `eCommerce` project that loads the products from `JSON` files saved in the `templates directory` (no database required) and uses a decent UI for page styling - Powered by **[FastAPI & Stripe](https://blog.appseed.us/fastapi-stripe-free-ecommerce/)**.
+[Open-source eCommerce](https://github.com/app-generator/rocket-ecommerce) project that loads the products from `JSON` files saved in the `templates directory` (no database required) and uses a decent UI for page styling - Powered by **FastAPI & Stripe**.

 <br />